Avaiga/taipy-doc/docs/manuals/core/scheduling/index.md

 - `taipy.submit()`
 - A combination of `taipy.create_scenario()` and `taipy.submit()`

-Instead of calling the `do()` method and providing the Taipy method to schedule, you can call the following method directly from the scheduler.
+Instead of using the `do()` method and specifying the Taipy method to schedule, you can directly call the following method from the scheduler.

 ```python linenums="1"
 import taipy as tp